RodriguezJe/Java-Calculator/README.md

 Setup

-1. Clone the Repository:
+1. Clone the Repository
 2. Compile and Run

 Usage

 - Input numbers and operations: Click buttons to perform calculations.
 - Display: Shows input and results.
-- Clear and Delete :Manage the display content.
+- Clear and Delete: Manage the display content.

 License